huijing/slides/71-fronteers-2019/README.md

 *For Fronteers 2019.
 This is sort of a transcript of the talk.*

 Hello!
-I'm pretty excited to be here, sharing the stage with so many amazing speakers.
-So thank you to the organisers for bringing me out.
+This is my very first Fronteers ever and I'm really happy to be here.
+A big thank you to the organisers for having me this year.
 Today, I'd like to share with everyone my journey of trying to figure out images on the web.
-You see, I have this tendency to go down rabbit holes with things that seem rather straight-forward at first, but then, you get this little inkling that there's something more beneath the surface?
+You see, I have this tendency to go down rabbit holes with things that seem rather straight-forward at first, but then, I start to wonder if there's something more beneath the surface?

-Yeah, that's me.
-And images.
+So take this as a bit of a content warning, that this talk will go places.

+But anyway, that's what happened to me with images.
 I'm also very annoying and have an incessant need to ask why.
 Constantly.
 Which is why I love and appreciate everyone who is still willing to be friends with me.
 I've been working on the web for a number of years now, and I learned that image optimisation is one of the low-hanging fruits when it comes to web performance.

 You may not be able to discern the exact numbers from this chart but know that as page weight has steadily crept up over the years, images on average make up more than 60% of that page weight.
 Image sizes matter, because sending smaller images of comparable quality to your users over the interwebs is not only the smart thing to do, it's the right thing to do.

 But images are not all creates equal, some image formats are better suited for certain purposes over others.
 JPGs for photographs, choose PNGs over GIFs, don't use BMPs or TIFFs at all.
 I know all this.
 But for quite a while, I didn't know why, and it gnawed at me enough that one day I decided to find out.

-My name is Hui Jing, you can also call me Jing.
-This is me in emojis, make what you will of them.
-The fox is not that obvious, but I use it to indicate that I'm a Mozilla Techspeaker, which is an initiative by Mozilla to support technical evangelists in regional communities around the world by providing resources and funding.

-I also have a day job as a Developer Advocate with Nexmo.
-Nexmo being a platform that provides APIs for messaging, voice and authentication so developers can easily integrate communications into their applications.
+My name is Hui Jing, and these are the emojis that pretty much describe who I am as a person.
+Feel free to interpret them however you like.
+If any of them don't make sense to you, you can always ask me about them later.

+I do want to say how much of a privilege it is to be MC-ed by Phil Hawksworth for the second time this year.
+It's a completely different talk this time, Phil, I have slides and all, so hopefully what happened last time won't happen again.
+Fingers crossed.

 ## On the origins of imagemaking